 When teeth are extracted or missing, the alveolar bone, the bone which used to house the roots of the teeth begin to resorb and shrink – immediately at first and slowly over time.
 Due to this never-ending change, a denture will not be as good a fit as it was a year ago.
 As the bone shrinks, the space between your gum and your denture increases over time.
 A slow increase in looseness and/or rocking changes the way you bite.
 Any change causing the dentures to be unstable leads to cracks or stress fractures in your denture.
 It is recommended that relines or rebases be done every two to three years to prevent such issues.

 Relines or rebases help prevent the denture from rocking and changing your bite.
 If you start to notice that you need denture glue or large amounts of it then a reline denture treatment is probably the way to go.
 As long as the teeth on the denture are still in good condition, a reline can be done to fill the space between the denture and your gums to ensure a good and tight fit.

 Fact #5 – Annual Check-ups Saves Money and Your Health

 Annual reassessment of dentures done by a denture professional helps make sure your bite and chewing motions are distributed evenly.
 Most often, fractures or tooth breakage is due to improper force distribution.
-With less chances of a tooth popping out there will be less need for using super glue or gorilla glue to repair your own teeth to avoid embarrassing moments – what can be used as an emergency is also very toxic in your mouth and can affect your oral health negatively.
+With fewer chances of a tooth popping out, there will be less need for using super glue or gorilla glue to repair your own teeth to avoid embarrassing moments – what can be used as an emergency is also very toxic in your mouth and can affect your oral health negatively.